ivelascog/TimeSearcherPlus/README.md

  - **defaultColor**: Default color (when no selection is active) of the drawn lines.
 It only has effect when "color" is not defined.
  - **selectedColor**: Color of selected lines.
 It only has effect when "color" is not defined.
  - **noSelectedColor**: Color of unselected lines.
 It only has effect when "color" is not defined.
  - **colorScale**: The color scale to be used to display the different groups defined by the "color" attribute.
-Typically a [categorical scale of D3](https://observablehq.com/@d3/color-schemes)
+Typically, a [categorical scale of D3](https://observablehq.com/@d3/color-schemes)
  - **brushesColorScale**: The color scale to be used to display the brushes typically a [categorical scale of D3](https://observablehq.com/@d3/color-schemes)
  - **selectedColorTransform**: Function to be applied to the color of the selected group.
 It only has effect when "color" is defined.
 ### size Configuration